acmpesuecc/Recommendation-System/README.md

 - [ ] Add a GUI.
 - [ ] Add more features which can be connected to the file(rather than just genre).
 - [ ] Add a file uploader in the GUI to allow for different files to be used as well as the option to alter the options on which the recommendations must be searched.
-- [ ] Display the result on the GUI.
+- [ ] Allow for a search function in GUI to allow the user to view the titles of the websites from the .csv file.

 ### How to contribute:-